KillianLarcher/KillianLarcher/README.md

 ### 🚀 About me

-- 🔭 I’m currently working on mobile app and Django API !
+- 🔭 I’m currently working on mobile app and Django Rest Framework !
 - 🌱 I’m also learning new skills in robotics with ROS !

 ---
 ### :man_technologist: Skills and achievements :

-- Mobile App with React Native : GPS position on an interactive map, payment gateway (Stripe)
+- Mobile App with React Native : interactive map with geolocalisation, marketplace with online payments (Stripe) and QR Code generation
 - Backend : API RESTful (PHP and Django), Web Sockets (PHP and Node.js)
-- Server administration : containerization (Docker and Kubernetes)
+- Linux Server administration : containerization (Docker and Kubernetes)
-- Robotic : integration of ROS on an intelligent agricultural robot, Engine control by STM32 (STMicroelectronics)
+- Robotic : integration of ROS on an intelligent agricultural robot, engine control by STM32 (STMicroelectronics)
-- Artificial Intelligence : Deep Learning for objects detection
+- Artificial Intelligence : Deep Learning with PyTorch for objects detection and autonomous navigation

 ---
 ### :hammer_and_wrench: Languages and Tools :